aadilmallick/blog/src/posts/guides/ultimate-productivity-guide.md

 The only way to achieve a goal is through constant, relentless action.
 You don't achieve a goal by only doing it when you feel like it.

 Imagine if you got everything you ever wanted without any effort.
 How would you feel?
 Like you haven't earned it.
 We need to do the hard work so we can earn our goals, not be given them.
-Hard work is necessary
+Hard work is necessary.

 ### A quick quote